Hamden Land Conservation Trust

 And at least now if you are researching homes in the area, you can find this about the Newhall section of Hamden.

 This crap is part of our human history and quite frankly, nothing really has changed.
-Fertilizer plants blow up in Texas because humans are stupid.
-We continue to not give a hoot about destroying the atmosphere.
-Rumors abound that Pratt and Whitney’s generous donation of the land for UConn’s footballs stadium in East Hartford is nothing but a creative cover-up of who-knows-what that’s underneath the field out there.
+Fertilizer plants blow up in Texas because humans are mess up.
+We continue to not give a hoot about destroying the planet.
+Rumors abound that Pratt and Whitney’s generous donation of the land for UConn’s footballs stadium in East Hartford is nothing but a creative cover-up of who-knows-what that’s underneath the parking lot there.

 I don’t mean to bring you down, but I can’t help but find all this stuff interesting.
 Environmental destruction used to be readily apparent back during the Industrial Revolution.
 Now it’s just hidden a little bit better.